Networking English language arts teachers at all grade levels since 1901

 Stay tuned for the collected responses and join the conversation about last month's Hot Topic now!

-October 21st and 22nd, at the Holiday Inn, Mansfield, Massachusetts
+October 21st and 22nd at the Holiday Inn in Mansfield, Massachusetts

-Complete conference information will be available in early September.
 Interested in presenting at this year’s conference?
 We are currently accepting proposals for both Friday and Saturday sessions!
-Interact sessions that can easily be adapted for classroom use are encouraged!
-If you have any questions in the meantime, please visithttp://neate.org or contact Christina Roy at email@example.com.
+Here is the workshop proposal form.
+Click here for a PDF copy of the form.
+Interactive sessions that can easily be adapted for classroom use are encouraged!